 March 27th, 2023

 The sky was clear over Rome.
 The loss of city lights had allowed the heavens to once more be painted the blacks and deeper blues of true night.
-A tapestry of stars were visible, more than had been seen over the city in many centuries, and the moon only added to the light, casting the rooftops in silver.
+The stars were visible, more than had been seen over the city in many centuries, and the moon only added to the light, casting the rooftops in silver.
 There were still some lights down below.
 The small sanctuary on the Capitoline Hill was brightly lit, at least as much as the city residents could manage, a small bastion of civilization against the night.
 It also made the hill easy to spot from miles away.

 A lone figure moved through the darkness.
 Human, one of the few in the heart of the city who had not yet come to the sanctuary, but it was her destination as she darted like a bat across the rooftops.
 Her name was Lenore.
 At least, that is the one she had been given a long time ago.
 Her “name” by birth was either a long string of numbers or a complex series of inherited titles, but she didn’t care about either.
 She had been trained to hunt and her quarry was in the Sanctuary.